-In time, due to the relentless push to drink alcohol, people can become convinced that social occasions simply must include alcohol, and the cues to drink can become overwhelming when parties are about to take place.
+Over time, due to the relentless push to drink, people may become convinced that social occasions simply must include alcohol.
+As a result, the cues to drink can become overpowering.
+And, unfortunately, drinking to excess often follows.2

 - Lack of muscle control